-When looking for a forklift or lift truck, you may feel overwhelmed to discover the many varieties that exist.
+When looking for a forklift or lift truck for sale or for hire, you may feel overwhelmed to discover the many varieties that exist.
 With each having a different purpose, it may seem daunting to find the perfect one.
 By comparing the various applications, advantages, and drawbacks of each machine, you can decide the most suitable option for your job.

 Keep reading to learn more about all types of forklifts and how they can serve you.

 Counterbalance forklifts have a fork in the front and a weight in the back to provide stability.
 They are primarily designed for indoor use, but many have outdoor capabilities.
 There are 3-wheel, 4-wheel, and gas-powered varieties available.
 The electric options are usually considered Electric Motor Rider Trucks, whereas the gas ones are Internal Combustion Engine Trucks with solid or pneumatic tires.

 3-Wheel Electric Counterbalance forklifts operate with only three wheels, which improves their navigational control.
 They can turn in narrow circles while also travelling through tight aisles and production lines.
 Most models have a 3,000 lb, or 1,360 kg, capacity.